 A neighborhood that escaped the WWII firebombing is still home to many traditional shops and shrines

-Tunnel of orange torii gates you can walk through at the Nezu Shrine • Old-fashioned neighborhood, with shops that have been in business for generations • Chiyogami traditional patterned paper store • Handmade wooden buckets • Calligraphy brushes • Air-conditioned pillows • Yanaka Ginza shopping street
+Tunnel of orange torii gates you can walk through at the Nezu Shrine • Have your portrait painted by a puppet • Old-fashioned neighborhood, with shops that have been in business for generations • Chiyogami traditional patterned paper store • Handmade wooden buckets • Calligraphy brushes • Air-conditioned pillows • Yanaka Ginza shopping street

 OLD MEETS NEW